nektro/andesite/README.md

 - -port
     - The port Andesite will broadcast on.
 (Default `8000`)
 - -admin
-    - The Discord Snowflake of a user to add as an admin.
+    - The ID of a user to add as an admin.
 Only required once.
 Admin priviledge allows this user to change the path access of other users.
+The User ID can be obtained from `/files/` once logged in.
 - -theme
     - The name of the theme you want andesite to use for custom HTML and Handlebars templates.
 - -base